-Prepared by the Artificial Intelligence and Civil Liability Project Committee supported by:
+A Report Prepared for the British Columbia Law Institute by the Members of the Artificial Intelligence and Civil Liability Project Committee

 Disclaimer

 The information and commentary in this publication is not offered as legal advice.
 It refers only to the law at the time of publication, and the law may have since changed.
 BCLI does not undertake to continually update or revise each of its publications to reflect post-publication changes in the law.